Tommy Pham Preview, Player Props: Diamondbacks vs. Reds

-On Friday, Tommy Pham (.535 slugging percentage in past 10 games, including two home runs) and the Arizona Diamondbacks face the Cincinnati Reds, whose starting pitcher will be Hunter Greene.
-First pitch is at 9:40 PM ET.
+On Saturday, Tommy Pham (.535 slugging percentage in past 10 games, including two home runs) and the Arizona Diamondbacks face the Cincinnati Reds, whose starting pitcher will be Fernando Cruz.
+First pitch is at 8:10 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Reds.
+In his most recent game he had a one-hit performance (1-for-4) against the Reds.

 Tommy Pham Game Info & Props vs. the Reds